MicrosoftDocs/memdocs/sccm/core/servers/deploy/configure/azure-services-wizard.md

 Select **OK** to create the native app in Azure AD and close the Create Client Application dialog.
 This action returns to the [Client App dialog](#client-app-dialog).

 ### Renew secret key Azure AD apps
 Prior to 1806 version, to renew the secret key of an Azure app, you need to recreate the app.
 On 1806 and later:
-+ Created app:  Under **Cloud Services node** go to **Azure Active Directory Tenans**, on details pane, select the Tenant on which the application was created, and select **Renew Secret Key**.
++ Created app:  Under **Cloud Services node** go to **Azure Active Directory Tenants**, on details pane, select the Tenant on which the application was created, and select **Renew Secret Key**.
 Enter azure credentials.
 + Imported app:  Renew and note the new secret key and expiry date from Azure portal.
-Add this info on the **Renew Secret Key** wizard.
+Add this informantion on the **Renew Secret Key** wizard.

 >[!Note]
 > Save secret key before closing azure applicaiton properties **key** page.
 This info will be removed when page is closed.